-He was leaning forward on his knees, his body rigid as he gawked at the players.
-Gwen looked up at the scoreboard.
-Only a few seconds were left.
-She looked down at the skates that lay at her feet and sighed.
+He leaned forward on his knees, his body rigid as he gawked at the players.
+Gwen looked at the scoreboard.
+They only had a few seconds left.
+She looked at the skates laying at her feet and sighed.
 The buzzer rang, and she heard Sam’s team cheering.

-About a half an hour later, Gwen was lacing up her skates as she prepared for practice.
-She was in a foul mood and, therefore, was doing so more slowly than usual.
+About a half an hour later, Gwen laced her skates as she prepared for practice.
+She was in a foul mood and, therefore, moved slower than usual.
 Her eyes darted to the entrance as a few young skaters came forth.
-She smiled when she saw them slip a little, grabbing onto each other’s hands to keep from falling.
+She smiled when she saw them slip, grabbing onto each other’s hands to keep from falling.

 “Stop daydreaming, Roberts!”
-Delling’s loud voice woke Gwen from her daydream.
+Delling’s loud voice startled Gwen.
 “You should be warming up on the ice by now.”
 She scanned Gwen with annoyed eyes.
 “Did you do your off-ice warmup?”

 “Yes,” Gwen answered under her breath.

 “Then get your ass out there and skate.”
 She clapped her hands and ushered Gwen toward the ice.
-Instead of speaking, Gwen did as she was told.
-She started her warm up, something she didn’t mind because it was in these first few minutes that she didn’t have Dellings shouting at her constantly.
+Instead of speaking, Gwen did as she told her.
+She started her warm-up.
+She liked this part because it was the only time she didn’t have Dellings shouting at her.

-Gwen muddled through practice, a lot of the younger skaters stopping to watch.
+Gwen muddled through practice, the younger skaters stopping to watch.
 But Gwen didn’t notice them.
 All she could see was her mom and Dellings criticizing her every jump.
 None of her movements were smooth enough, nor were her spins tight enough.
-Usually, she was on the verge of tears after every lesson, but she was slowly getting tougher skin.
-However, she was also growing to hate skating.
+The first few weeks, she was on the verge of tears after every lesson, but she got tougher skin.
+However, she grew to hate skating.

-When practice was over, Gwen stayed to skate with her friend, Jenny, who had come to the rink.
-She was trying to teach her friend, though Jenny didn’t do so well.
-Now that the pressure was off, Gwen was laughing.
+When practice was over, Gwen stayed to skate with her friend, Jenny, who came to the rink.
+She tried to teach her friend, though Jenny didn’t do so well.
+Now the pressure was off, Gwen was in a good mood.

-She watched Jenny attempt a few bunny hops.
-With each kick forward, Jenny would slip backward and have to catch herself to keep from falling.
-But Gwen was patient with her friend and happy that she had taken an interest in a sport that Gwen loved.
+She watched Jenny try a few bunny hops.
+With each kick forward, Jenny slipped backward and caught herself to keep from falling.
+But Gwen was patient with her friend and happy she took an interest in a sport Gwen loved.

 After falling on her bottom after a failed spin, Jenny sat on the ice and laughed.
-She was wearing black leggings, her long, blonde hair in a thick ponytail.
-Gwen helped her up, and the pair moved around the rink slowly and gossiped.
+She wore black leggings, her long blonde hair in a thick ponytail.
+Gwen helped her up, and the pair circled the rink at a snail’s pace as they gossiped.

 “Hey!”
-Cupping his hands around his lips, Morgan shouted at Gwen.
-He had on his skates, but wore plain clothes.
+Cupping his hands around his mouth, Morgan shouted at Gwen.
+He wore his skates but was in plain clothes.

-Jenny playfully elbowed Gwen, whispering teasingly, “Morgan’s calling you…”
+Jenny elbowed Gwen, whispering as she teased her friend, “Morgan’s calling you…”

 “Looking for you.”
-He was skating next to her now, his mood upbeat.
+He skated next to her now, his mood upbeat.
 “I saw you skate.
 You still suck.”

 “I better go.”
-Jenny smiled knowingly at Gwen then excused herself.
+Jenny smiled at Gwen and excused herself.
 “See you later, Gwen.”

-Gwen waved to her friend then focused her attentions on Morgan.
-“Yeah…” Gwen sent him a sly grin then spun and skated backward.
+Gwen waved to her friend and focused her attention on Morgan.
+“Yeah…” Gwen sent him a sly grin, spun and skated backward.
 “Just as much as you do at hockey.”
-She put her hands on her hips, swinging them teasingly.
+She put her hands on her hips, swinging them.
 “And it’s not open skating, so you have to get off my patch of ice.
 Go skate with your team.”
-She pointed to the far side of the arena that was being used by a few small kids.
-They were dressed in hockey gear, but were continuously falling over.
+She pointed to the far side of the arena used by a few small kids.
+Dressed in heavy hockey gear, they fell over many times.
 “I have this side for the next hour.”